inokatsu/Unscented_Kalman_Filter/README.md

 ---

 ## Result
-The image below is an image of the simulator.
+The image below is an gif of the simulator.

 ![alt text][image1]

 ### RMSE(Root Mean Square Error)